Healthy Eating: Nutritional Value of Potassium

 - Abdominal bloating

 Is it possible to consume a nutrient more than needed?
 As crazy as it sounds, yes.
-Although potassium is very important in carrying out important functions in our body, there is a limit to how much we need.
+Although this nutrient is very important in carrying out important functions in our body, there is a limit to how much we need.

-Excessive potassium in your body can lead to:
+Excessive presence of this nutrient in your body can lead to:

 - Muscle weakness